rat10/nng/README.md

 :G1 {
     :G2 {
         :Alice :buys :Car .
-        :G2 nng:subject [ :age 20 ].            # Alice, not the car, is 20 years old
+        :G2 nng:domain [ :age 20 ].            # Alice, not the car, is 20 years old
-            nng:predicate [ :payment :Cash ] .
+            nng:relation [ :payment :Cash ] .
-            nng:object nng:Interpretation ;     # Alice buys a car, not a website
+            nng:range nng:Interpretation ;     # Alice buys a car, not a website
                        [ :color :black ].
     } :source :Denis ;                          # an annotation on the graph :purpose :JoyRiding .                     # sloppy, but not too ambiguous :G3 {
-        [] {                                    # graphs may be named by blank nodes :Alice :buys :Car .                 # probably a different car buying event THIS nng:subject [ :age 28 ] .      # self reference
+        [] {                                    # graphs may be named by blank nodes :Alice :buys :Car .                 # probably a different car buying event THIS nng:domain [ :age 28 ] .      # self reference
         } :source :Eve .
     } :todo :AddDetail .                        # add detail
 }                                               # then remove this level of nesting